 My Father constructed a super treehouse for me and I wondered at all I saw.
 I would often go on an expedition with our cat and dog in the garden.
 These were lovely times.
 Especially because my Father was interested in everything related to nature as well.

 I have always loved animals, but my biggest love has been for cats.
 All the cat family, from the smallest to big.
 They have fascinated me with their grace, beauty, elegance, and sometimes their funny antics.
-Since 1981, I live on my old organic farm and have the space to give cats a happy home.
+Since 1981, I live on my old organic farm and have had the space to give cats a happy home.

 My concern about the environment